 LCEF may also offer any of its Notes with an additional stipulation that, during the terms of such Notes, the proceeds of such Notes will be used to make particular types of loans (e.g., loans to Rostered Church Workers) ("Special-Purpose Notes").
 However, the proceeds of Special-Purpose Notes may not be allocated for a loan to any specific borrower.
 Further, Special-Purpose Notes may be issued with lower interest rates than if the Notes were issued other than as Special-Purpose Notes.
 The amount that LCEF is required to use, from time to time, to make the particular type of loan specified in connection with the issuance of Special-Purpose Notes will not be more than the then current outstanding principal balance of such Special-Purpose Notes.
-LCEF may, at any time, discontinue the particular type of loan for which a Special-Purpose Note has been issued, then from and after the date of such discontinuance, such Note will no longer be treated as a Special-Purpose Note and the interest rate on such Note will convert to the then-current interest rate that would otherwise be applicable to such Note if it had not been issued as a Special-Purpose Note.
+LCEF may, at any time, discontinue the particular type of loan for which a Special-Purpose Note has been issued.
+If LCEF discontinues the type of loan for which a Special-Purpose Note will convert to the then-current interest rate that would otherwise be applicable to such Note if it had not been issued as a Special-Purpose Note.